 This type of bet is pretty much bespoke to Cheltenham and some other key horse racing events and is important to be aware of if you want to place early Festival bets.

-There are thousands of different bet types when it comes to Cheltenham and probably hundreds of betting strategies to employ when attempting to figure out how to pick a winning horse, ranging from the simple to the incredibly complex.
+There are thousands of different bet types when it comes to Cheltenham and hundreds of horse racing betting strategies to employ, ranging from the simple to the incredibly complex.

 The week is massive for bookmakers, with some claiming the results at the Festival can make or break their entire year.